-These warnings are the equivalent of a mass panic every time someone in a foreign country farts in the wrong direction.
+These warnings are a law unto themselves and are the equivalent of a mass panic every time someone in a foreign country farts in the wrong direction.
 Seriously, it’s as if the home office only employ frightened little girls with nervous dispositions who will hit red alert at the drop of a pin.
 The government’s advisory warnings are often so overblown and often even out of date to the point that individual tourism boards have put in formal complaints to get them changed, you just need to learn how to interpret any travel warnings that are put out.
 But there is a caveat to ignoring this advice too, you really do have to do your research here.
 The government does act on intelligence from around the world, and although their approach is severely heavy handed you may want to check on the severity of the warning and fine tune your research appropriately.
 If it is a general warning of ‘be careful’ then odds are most of the country is absolutely safe.
 If they slap an advisory against all travel, then look into things a bit further (as this may also invalidate any insurance you have).

 You need the biggest backpack possible.

 This is absolute nonsense.
 Apart from the fact that getting a massive 85 litre backpack is going to be completely impractical for some of you and will cause no end of spinal injuries and back problems, you really don’t need that much space!
 Unless you are 7 plus foot tall and a few days worth of your clothes take up the internal space of a small family car, that amount of space is just overkill.
 Add the fact that if you have the space you will often find some way to fill it, and you will end up with a pack you can barely lift, never mind lug onto a night bus or up a hostel stairwell.
 The best thing you can do is get measured up and find a backpack that fits you as an individual (for the majority of people that will often be a 55 or at most a 65 litre).